Professor322/my_micrograd/README.md

-This repository created in education purposes.
+This repository created in educational purposes.
 I want to gradually build my knowledge base in the ML

 Initially, I will try to reproduce https://github.com/karpathy/micrograd to better understand derivatives, its chain rules, gradients and, finally, gradient descent